Examining the Effect of Explanations of AI Privacy Redaction in AI-mediated Interactions: Appendix

 \subsection{Validating Privacy Protection of the Redacted Explanation}

-We asked an LLM judge to determine whether privacy was preserved ($1$) or not ($0$) for each of the unredacted and redacted explanations.
+We asked a GPT 4.1 LLM judge to determine whether privacy was preserved ($1$) or not ($0$) for each of the unredacted and redacted explanations.
+We previously validated that the LLM judge has high agreement with human coders and with another model (Claude Opus 4.7) for this task of detecting whether private information is being leaked.
 Figure \ref{fig:unredacted_explanation_redaction_success_bar_plot} shows the result of the LLM judge results, separated by category, of the private information in the unredacted explanations.
 We can see that there is no information leakage for general explanations.
 However, for thorough explanations, information leakage is occurring (more for the high redaction category and less for the low redaction category).

 Figure \ref{fig:explanation_redaction_success_bar_plot} shows the results of the LLM judge results on the redacted explanations, separated by category.
 We can see that our system performs extremely well in protecting privacy in the redacted explanations.